-The Department of Music's three Honours programs provide students the opportunity to develop their performance skills, while deepening their awareness and understanding of music history and literature, theory and analysis, and related topics.
+The Department of Music's three Honours programs allow students to develop their performance skills while deepening their awareness and understanding of music history and literature, theory and analysis, and related topics.

 Instruction is available in voice, all standard orchestral instruments, saxophone, classical guitar, piano, and organ.
 Studies in conducting, and orchestration, participation in ensembles, plus elective courses, contribute to the study of music as an intellectual discipline and creative and performing art.